 Prerequisite: MATH 024

-MATH 180: Modern Applied Statistics
+MATH 180: Applied Statistics and Machine Learning

 Introduction to modern applied statistics emphasizing computational methods to deal with high-dimensional data.
 Multivariate linear and nonlinear regression, model selection, overfitting, cross-validation, bootstrapping and quantification of uncertainty in model parameters and predictions, principal component analysis, and classification.